aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### transformScanInput
  * transformScanInput MUST take as input a ScanInput object.
  * transformScanInput MUST return a ScanInput object.
- * The object's filterExpression it must be modified according to `Expression Transformation` above.
+ * The object's filterExpression it must be modified according to `Expression TransformationMulti` above.

 ### transformScanOutput